Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Adaptive MIMO Radar Architecture

-where $p$ is the scaling exponent that should be selected in the range $0 \leq p \leq 4$ and $d_0$ is the reference distance.
+where $p$ is the scaling exponent that should be selected in the range $0 < p < 4$ and $d_0$ is the reference distance.
 The TX output power is set to achieve a certain RX SNR at a reference distance $d_0$, and it is scaled according to (\ref{PTX_scaling}) at other distances.
 The classic constant SNR scenario is achieved for $p=0$, while the case that the TX output power is constant corresponds to $p=4$.
-Different conditions for the scaling of the SNR and TX output power with distance using (\ref{snr_scaling}) and (\ref{PTX_scaling}) are presented in Fig. \ref{fig:SNR_PTX_d}.
-We select $p=2$ as a compromise between the slope of the SNR drop with distance and the increase in the required TX power.
+In Fig. \ref{fig:SNR_PTX_d}, the profiles of RX SNR and TX output power versus distance are shown for values of $p$ using (\ref{snr_scaling}) and (\ref{PTX_scaling}).
+We select $p=2$ for a compromise between the slopes of the SNR and the required TX output power.